 AuthInfo code related:

-The registrant was not able to retrieve the AuthInfo code from the control panel, following which the registrant requested the registrar to send the AuthInfo code but the registrar failed to do so within the required 5 days ----- (the breach in this case is when both conditions are present);
+The registrant was not able to retrieve the AuthInfo code from the registrar control panel (or equivalent), following which the registrant requested the registrar to send the AuthInfo code but the registrar failed to do so within the required 5 days ----- (the breach in this case is when both conditions are present);

 The means provided by the registrar for the registrant to retrieve the AuthInfo code are more restrictive than the means provided for the registrant to update its contact or name server information;

-The registrar sends the AuthInfo Code to someone who is not the Registered Name Holder;
+The registrar sends the AuthInfo Code to someone who is not the Registered Name Holder or Administrative Contact (Transfer Contact).

 The registrar does not send the AuthInfo Code at all.